MaroB05/openEduCat/README.md

 # openEduCat Odoo Docker Setup

-This repository contains a Dockerized setup for running **Odoo 18** with the **OpenEduCat** educational management modules.
+This repository contains a Dockerized setup for running **Odoo 18** with the **OpenEduCat 18** educational management modules.
 It simplifies deployment and makes it easier to contribute or customize the OpenEduCat platform.

 ---